Chapter Thirty One

 Mary’s contractions were now coming roughly forty-five to fifty seconds apart.
-By the time the door opened, it’d be too late for Michael to help with their birth.
+By the time the door opened, it’d be too late for Michael to help with the birth.

 The sudden loud clunk, clunk, clunk from over their heads startled them as the door slowly opened, revealing a set of stairs.

 Rose-Marie quickly handed Billy to her mother, yelled, “I’ll be right back and flew up the stairs.
 She paused only long enough to press the button hidden over the light switch that opened the sliding panel into the suite.